B safe B Well B Love

 Dunbar was born free to ex-enslaved Africans, Matilda and Joshua Dunbar.
 He was a prolific poet, short story writer, novelist, writer of articles, dramatic sketches, newspaper editor, and wrote plays and lyrics for musical compositions.

-Motivated by his parents storytelling and various European poets, he created poetry in northern english dialect about life, love, nature, people he knew, the injustices of slavery and on race relations in his day.
+Motivated by his parents storytelling and various European poets, he created poetry in northern English dialect about life, love, nature, people he knew, the injustices of slavery and on race relations in his day.

 His highly skilled and graceful use of southern dialect poetry was very popular for its humble, yet proud wisdom and philosophy on human nature.